apache/flink-cdc/docs/content/tutorials/mysql-postgres-tutorial.md

  );
 ```

-Finally, create `enriched_orders` and `kafka_gmv` tables used to write data to the Elasticsearch and Kafka respectively.
+Finally, create `enriched_orders` table that is used to load data to the Elasticsearch.
 ```sql
 -- Flink SQL
 Flink SQL> CREATE TABLE enriched_orders (